Saturday, January 7, 2017

 Weird And Bizarre January Holidays

-Every month has its share of weird, bizarre and unusual holidays and January is no exception.
-Those are the only ones I'll be sharing with you.
-After all, we all know the legal holidays…they're the ones with no mail delivery and the banks are closed. :)
+Every month has its share of weird, bizarre and unusual holidays.
+January is no exception.
+Those are the only holidays I'll be sharing with you.
+After all, everyone knows the legal holidays…they're the ones with no mail delivery and the banks are closed. :)

 January has its month long celebrations, some serious and others more toward the frivolous: National Bath Safety Month, National Blood Donor Month, National Braille Literacy Month, National Hobby Month, National Oatmeal Month, National Soup Month, and Hot Tea Month.
 And in addition to the month long celebrations, the second week of January is designated as Letter Writing Week.